adrienntindall/GBA-PK-multiplayer/README.md

-# GBA-PK-multiplayer
+# GBA-PK-multiplayer-Prop Hunt

+Made by Adrienn Tindall using ThHunterManX's work.

-This is a free mod that will in the future support interactions between all of the 3rd generation pokemon games.
-Alpha 3 currently allows 4 players to see and trade with each other in the game of Firered or Leafgreen.
-Updates and more information can be found on youtube, patreon or pokecommunity.
+Currently allows 4 players to see and trade with each other in the game of Firered or Leafgreen.
+Updates about the base mod (GBA-PK-multiplayer) and more information can be found on youtube, patreon or pokecommunity.

+Use the Hide("object") command to hide!
+Colliding with someone not hidden will reveal you.

+List of currently avaliable objects:
+Item Ball ("item")
+Ditto Doll ("ditto")

+Check out TheHunterManX's links here:

 Patreon: https://www.patreon.com/user?u=81688818